zdeslav/SublimeLinter/README.md

 Within the "SublimeLinter" object, you can add a settings object for each language.
 The language name must match the language item in the linter's CONFIG object, which can be found in the linter's source file in the SublimeLinter/sublimelinter/modules folder.
 Each language can have two settings:

 * "working_directory" - If present and a valid absolute directory path, the working directory is set to this path before the linter executes.
 This is useful if you are providing linter arguments that contain paths and you want to use working directory-relative paths instead of absolute paths.
 * "lint_args" - If present, it must be a sequence of string arguments to pass to the linter.
 If your linter expects a filename as an argument, use the argument "{filename}" as a placeholder.
-Note that if you provide this item, you are responsible for passing **all** required arguments to the linter.
+If it expects stdin, use "-".
+Note that if you provide this item, you are responsible for passing **all** required arguments to the linter, as it will override default arguments.

 For example, let's say we are editing a Java project and want to use the "java" linter, which requires a source path and class path.
 In addition, we want to ignore serialization errors.
 Our project settings might look like this: